-Since President Touadera was elected in 2016, he has made reconciliation his priority, and a Political Peace Agreement was signed in 2019 between the government and 14 armed groups (AP News, 2 February 2019) but this collapsed in the run-up to the December 2020 elections and the fighting has not come to an end.
+Since President Touadera was elected in 2016, he has made reconciliation his priority, and a Political

+Peace Agreement was signed in 2019 between the government and 14 armed groups but this collapsed in the run-up to the December 2020 elections and the fighting has not come to an end.
 The government is only in control of the capital city, Bangui.
-The rest of the country is divided among different factions.
+The rest of the country is divided into different factions.
 These factors have also made the tracking of persecution more complex.

-The presentation of a new constitution for a referendum by the country's president has raised concerns among the population.
+The presentation of a new constitution for a referendum by the country's president has raised concerns among the population as it provides for the removal of presidential term limits and undermines the country's democratic governance.
 The presence and influence of Rwanda and the Wagner mercenary group are growing in the country.
 The Chadian army has also continued its operations.
-Many armed groups have been forming alliances with others and some groups have foreign fighters who are fighting in the country to establish a Sharia state.
+Many armed groups have been forming alliances with others and some groups who want to establish a Sharia state.
 There are still clashes involving the mainly Muslim ex-Séléka splinters and the self-defense group, called the anti-Balaka.
 Although the anti-Balaka is frequently referred to as Christian, they mostly follow African Traditional Religions and churches have strongly disassociated themselves from them.